soof-golan/dockerizing-python/extra-1-need-for-speed/README.md

 ## TL;DR

-For the impatient, you can always skip to the [final result](/README.md#final-result) of the series.
+For the impatient, you can always skip to the take The Red Pill 💊 and skip to the [final result](/README.md#final-result) of the series.

 ## Table of Contents